-You or I could go to any marketing conference, anywhere in the world, and we’d hear about sales funnels.
+You or I could go to any marketing conference, anywhere in the world, and we’d hear about conversion funnels / sales funnels / marketing funnels…

-How to build them, how to measure every inch of them, how to use the data we’ve squeezed out of them to surge our way to success.
+How to build them, how to measure every inch of them and how to use that data to surge your way to success.

-Sales funnels are seen as a fundamental marketing tactic; if we don’t use them, we’re missing out — big time.
+These funnels are seen as a fundamental marketing tactic; if you don’t use them, you’re missing out — big time.

 I bought into this notion for a while, following the craze like a hawk, learning everything I could about converting strangers into paying customers.